PeriodicChaos/SS13-Faithful-Remake-Lost-In-Space-Godot-Engine-/README.md

 # How Do I Run It / Edit it

-1. Well frist you need Godot you can install it here https://godotengine.org/ or at steam here https://store.steampowered.com/app/404790/Godot_Engine
+1. Well first you need Godot you can install it here https://godotengine.org/ or at steam here https://store.steampowered.com/app/404790/Godot_Engine

 2. Then download the project then you can run it by opening it via godot it ask you on the side you want to open a existing project click that and find the project via the file viewer